Euphorbia enopla

 Curiosity:

-The common names of Euphorbia enopla include “Milk barrel”, for the abundant poisonous latex produced by its stem, and also “Pincushion Euphorbia”, for its long, stout spines.
+Common names for Euphorbia enopla include “Milk Barrel”, referring to the abundant toxic latex produced by its stem, and “Pincushion Euphorbia”, a nod to its long and sturdy spines.

 Official Web Site: